6.12.18

 Testimonial Quinn Pet Portraits 2018

-Art is now framed and up on Peter's walls and has both the 2018 portraits and 2009 portraits all together in one room!
-Love the gold leaf framing and the wide double neutral mats that feature the artworks exquisitely!
+The art is now framed and displayed on Peter's walls, featuring both the 2018 portraits and the 2009 portraits together in one room.
+I love the gold leaf framing and the wide, double neutral mats that feature the artworks exquisitely!

 FRAMED Quinn: Sweet as Blueberry Pie and Washington PLEASE!